qgis/QGIS-Documentation/source/docs/documentation_guidelines/README.rst

 * try to explain carefully what you change in the title of your commit and in the description.
 The first line is a title and should start by an upper case letter and have 80 caracters length, don't end with a ``.``.
 Be concise.
-  You description could be longer, end with a ``.`` and you can give much more details.
+  Your description can be longer, end with a ``.`` and you can give much more details.
 * use a ``#`` with a number to refer to an issue.
 Prefix with ``Fix`` if you fix the
   ticket: your commit will close the ticket.